OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-13.md

 ## Jeremiah 13:15

-Hear and give heed, do not be proud, for the Lord has spoken.
+Listen and pay attention, do not be arrogant, for the Lord has spoken.

 ## Jeremiah 13:16